jywu20/Notes/Linguistics/general-linguistics/methodology/grammar-focus.md

 ## A note about argument labels used here

-The labels S, O, A, etc. used in purely descriptive grammars are *coarse-grained* semantic roles.
+The labels S, O, A, etc. used here are coarse-grained and are not simple aliases of generative concepts.
 They are coarse-grained so that they can immediately influence syntax, but they themselves do not directly indicate any surface syntactic structure.
 O may behave like SpecTP in an ergative language (disagreement between syntax and semantics, and maybe morphology and semantics as well), or just morphologically marked like S (disagreement between semantics and morphology).
 The definition of these labels, however, are related to the syntactic derivation of a sentence.
 (See the discussion around Sec.
 3.3 (6-7) of BLT)
 So we'd better think of these labels as phenomenological concepts.

+The definition of these labels in active sentences is
-In active sentences: A means something with a closer meaning to "agent", while O means something with a closer meaning to "theme".
-In passive sentences, TODO
+- A means something with a closer meaning to "agent",
+- while O means something with a closer meaning to "theme".

 If we believe ergativity only comes from a different strategy to promote an argument to SpecTP and the inner light verb shell is the same, then the S, O, A labels are just aliases of specifiers of light verbs.
+What really is important

+In passive sentences, it is consistent to

 # Argument structure of verbs